centreon/centreon-stream-connector-scripts/modules/docs/sc_param.md

 local result = test_param:is_mandatory_config_set(mandatory_params, params)

---> result is false because the "password" parameter is not in the list of parameters
+--> result is false because the "password" parameter is not in the list of parameters --[[ since username index (1) is lower than password index (2), the username property will still be available in the test_param.param table
+  --> test_param.param.username is "John"
+]]

+params.password = "hello"

+result = test_param:is_mandatory_config_set(mandatory_params, params)
+--> result is truc because password and username are in the params table --> test_param.param.username is "John"
+--> test_param.param.password is "hello"
 ```